Skip to Content

 Instructions

-• Bake the pie according to the package directions.
-Let it cool at least 2 hours.
+1. Bake the pie according to the package directions.
+Let it cool for at least 2 hours.

-• Cut pie into 8 slices and then cut each slice into smaller chunks.
+2. Cut the pie into 8 slices and then cut each slice into smaller chunks.

-• Layer half the pie pieces over the whipped cream, and add the crumble topping.
+6. Layer half the apple pie pieces over the whipped cream, and add the crumble topping.

-• Then repeat layers ending with some whipped cream.
+7. Then, repeat these layers, ending with some whipped cream.

 Yield: